We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Flights at midday are typically the cheapest time of the day to fly to Londres.
-Flights in the afternoon are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Londres.
+Flights at midday are usually the most expensive.

 London, known as the Forest City for its greenness, is at the very heart of Southwestern Ontario.
 The city offers wonderful green spaces, a packed calendar of cultural events and festivals, and a lively downtown core.
 There are traces of the “other London” here too.
 The river is called the Thames, there is a Covent Garden Market, and you can take a tour in one of the iconic red double-decker buses.